Blog Layout

 Arrive

-When you begin working with a new client you are most likely witnessing their struggle, challenge, or pain.
+When you begin working with a new client, you are most likely witnessing their struggle, challenge, or pain.
 Your first step in the relationship is to welcome your client and everything they are bringing to you: frustration, anger, shame, and more.
-Inviting your client into your space of non judgment and total acceptance can be an unfamiliar experience for them.
+Inviting your client into your space of non-judgment and total acceptance can be an unfamiliar experience for them.
 This is exactly what they need to step into vulnerability for their own personal growth.

 Affirm

 One of the gifts you already have as a new coach is your outside perspective.
 You’ll utilize this gift in every session with every client, and it comes into play early on.
-While your client might want to rush into solutions and strategies, you get to slow down and help your client lay a foundation of their personal strengths.
+While your client might want to rush into solutions and strategies, you get to slow down and help your client lay a foundation for their personal strengths.

 You know that the journey ahead can be bumpy and uncomfortable, and that is exactly why you are committed to helping your client identify their strengths.
 This is an essential component of a growth mindset, which is what you’re cultivating with your client.
 Starting with strengths and revisiting them regularly will fuel your client to keep going through inevitable challenges.